Takeaways

 A resident benefits package (RBP) is a suite of services charged as an additional fee that improves the overall experience for residents at your property.
 In most cases, you can set up your building’s resident benefits package with the help of a third-party company.
 These providers partner with other companies to offer deals and resources to your residents.

-The bundled services in a benefits package enhance the resident experience while also reducing tenant turnover and accelerating growth for your building.
-What’s more, offering a competitive resident benefits package will help set your building apart from other multifamily properties, while also creating a new revenue stream.
+The bundled services in a benefits package enhance the resident experience while also reducing tenant turnover and accelerating your building’s growth.
+What’s more, offering a competitive resident perks package will help set your building apart from other multifamily properties while also creating a new revenue stream.

 What’s included in a resident benefits package?